-Every set of stairs need at least one hand railings.
+In accordance with safety standards, every set of stairs is required to have at least one hand railing.

-With a handrail to grab on to, you can potentially save yourself from major injury or death.
+With a handrail to hold onto, you can save yourself from minor and major injuries or worse, death.

 If you are lacking handrails on any set of stairs, seek to rectify this immediately.